 I caught up with one of the local pundits, Nancy Chorpenning, last week.
 Nancy is the Managing Director of C-Suite Advisors and is on the Board of Directors for the National Association of Women Business Owners (NAWBO).
 She helps business owners focus on the right priorities that lead them to success in their business (check out her “8 Keys to Improving Profitability” interactive seminar).

 “When business owners work more productively, they save time and their businesses are more successful.
 The iPhone & iPad are tremendous productivity tools and iOS 7 makes them significantly better,” states Nancy.
-“There are numerous enhancements to iOS 7; here are the ones I like best:
+“There are; here are the ones I like best:

 - Overall better user interface (big change earlier this year when Apple transferred responsibility for the user interface design from Scott Forstall to Jony Ive).